bem/bem-sdk/packages/graph/README.md

 ### Create a Header dependencies list

-In the BEM methodology we have seen [an example of typical Header](https://en.bem.info/methodology/key-concepts/#block-features).
+In the BEM methodology, we have seen [an example of a typical Header](https://en.bem.info/methodology/key-concepts/#block-features).

 ![](header_example.png)